brentquackenbush/notes-on-system-design/url_shortener/README.md

 7. **Analysis and Reporting**:
 - **BI Tools**: Business intelligence tools such as Tableau, Looker, or Power BI connect to the data warehouse to create reports and dashboards.
 - **Custom Analytics Applications**: If you have custom analytics needs, you might also have applications or services that query the data warehouse directly to serve specific analytical data to users or other systems.

-### Low-Level Kafka Configuration:

-- **Partitions**: Kafka topics are split into partitions to allow for parallelism in both writing and reading data.
-The number of partitions is configured based on throughput needs.
-- **Replication Factor**: Each partition is replicated across multiple Kafka brokers to ensure high availability and fault tolerance.
-- **Retention Policy**: Kafka topics have a retention policy that determines how long messages are kept.
-For analytics, you might have a larger retention window or even use Kafka's log compaction feature.

-### Data Warehouse Configurations:

-- **Star Schema**: Often data warehouses are structured in a star schema for analytics, with fact tables (like clicks) and dimension tables (like users, urls).
-- **Data Lifecycle**: Policies for data lifecycle management, including archiving old data and purging data that is no longer needed, while ensuring compliance with data retention policies.

 ![URL_SHORTENER_WHITE_BOARD.png](URL_SHORTENER_WHITE_BOARD.png)